-17 The Disposable Income concept, based on consumption expenditures valued at prevailing prices, does not explicitly contain the expenditure done by the government on behalf of the consumer (in the form of a subsidy) nor does it explicitly ignore expenditure done by the consumer on behalf of the government (in the form of indirect taxes paid).
+28 The disposable income concept, based on consumption expenditures valued at prevailing prices, does not explicitly contain the expenditure done by the government on behalf of the consumer (in the form of a subsidy) nor does it explicitly ignore expenditure done by the consumer on behalf of the government (in the form of indirect taxes paid).

-18 We generate "effective" rates of taxation within the UNHS of 14.6, 20.2, and 245 percent for the VAT, non-fuel Excise, and Excise taxes.
-The statutory VAT rate is 18 percent; the statutory non-fuel excise rate varies; and the statutory fuel excise is a fixed nominal amount per liter.
+29 We generate "effective" rates of taxation within the UNHS of 14.6, 20.2, and 245 percent for the VAT, non-fuel excise, and fuel excise taxes.
+The statutory VAT rate is 18 percent, the statutory non-fuel excise rate varies, and the statutory fuel excise is a fixed nominal amount per liter.